Emergency Prescott Grants

 Photo Credit: L. Barre, NOAA

-A portion of Prescott funding is available to provide assistance for emergency marine mammal stranding events throughout the year on an as-needed basis.
+A portion of Prescott funding is available to provide assistance for emergency marine mammal stranding events throughout the year on an as-needed basis through a competitive grant program.
 These emergency events should fall under one of the seven emergency national funding priorities described below.

 Emergency assistance is available to eligible organizations or individuals even if they are receiving funds from the Prescott Grant Program's annual competitive award cycle.
 An organization or individual cannot receive emergency funds for the same activities funded under their current award during the same time period, unless an emergency event has occurred that has exhausted current funds.
 Emergency funds are intended for unexpected pulse events, not for the continuous operation of a stranding network member.
 These emergency funds will be available until expended.